Yankees vs. Royals Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Gleyber Torres, Bobby Witt Jr. and others in the New York Yankees-Kansas City Royals matchup at Yankee Stadium on Friday at 7:05 PM ET.
+Player prop bet odds for Gleyber Torres, Bobby Witt Jr. and others are available when the New York Yankees host the Kansas City Royals at Yankee Stadium on Saturday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!